Dede Sapari

-Dede Sapari (born 8 April 2004) is an Indonesian professional footballer who plays as a left-back for Super League club PSIM Yogyakarta.
+Dede Sapari (born 8 April 2004) is an Indonesian professional footballer who plays as a left-back for Super League club Madura United, on loan from PSIM Yogyakarta.

 Club career

 Born in Sumedang, West Java, Indonesia, Sapari started his early career by playing for the Persib Academy Cimahi and Persib U16, a season later he moved to Bhayangkara U18.
 A year later, he returned to Persib, becoming part of Persib U20 that competed in the Elite Pro Academy.

 Persela Lamongan

 He was signed for Persela Lamongan to play in Liga 2 in the 2023–24 season.
 Sapari made his first-team debut on 16 September 2023 in a 0–1 win against PSCS Cilacap at the Wijayakusuma Stadium, Cilacap.
 He had a good season in this first season with statistics of 1,130 minutes played in 14 matches in 2023–24 Liga 2.

 Persik Kediri

 In July 2024, he signed a contract with Liga 1 club Persik Kediri to play in 2024–25 season.
 Sapari made his Liga 1 debut for Persik Kediri on 18 September 2024 in a 1–0 win against Persita Tangerang at the Brawijaya Stadium.
 Sapari became a regular starter for Persik, and he recorded eight tackles and seven interceptions in his third game with the club.